gclen/abcs-of-data-science/_posts/2021-02-03-v-is-for-visualization.md

 ### Summary

 Effective visualizations can help you deliver a story about your data/models and any insights that you’ve found.
 In addition to convincing stakeholders/clients, they can be extremely helpful in exploratory data analysis to convince yourself about your understanding of the data.
-There are many things to consider when creating a visualization but it’s worth getting it right.
-It can be easy to create misleading charts
+There are many things to consider (and it's easy to make misleading charts) when creating a visualization but it’s worth getting it right.

 ### Other resources